colgreen/PassphraseStringCrypto/README.md

 The passphrase is transformed into an encryption key using PBKDF2 using a random 8 byte (64 bit) salt.

-Encryption is peformed using the Advanced Encryption Standard (AES) in Galois/Counter Mode (GCM); this uses a further 12 random nonce bytes.
+Encryption is performed using the Advanced Encryption Standard (AES) in Galois/Counter Mode (GCM); this uses a further 12 random nonce bytes.
 The PBKDF2 salt and AEC-GCM nonce bytes are encoded in the output, and therefore repeated calls to encrypt the same string with the same passphrase will produce completely different output.